typelead/eta/docs/0-user-guides/0-eta-user-guide/4-functions/3-application.md

 ## Next Section

-We will explore even futher methods of re-use by exploring higher-order functions.
+We will explore even further methods of re-use by exploring higher-order functions.